DevExpress/OBSOLETE_EF-Core-Security/README.md

 ## Demos

-See also some demos, which demonstrate an applications examples using EF Core Security:
+See also some demos, which demonstrate how EF Core Security can be used in your applications:

+- [EFCoreSecurityODataService](http://efcoresecurityodataservicedemo.azurewebsites.net/) demo OData service that allows to access data to inmemory database.
+This service is protected, use 'Admin' as user name and 'Admin' as password (or 'John'/'John' to login as restricted user) to read data from this service.
+You can expect it directly or create any application to read and modify its data.
+See [ODataService](https://github.com/DevExpress/EF-Core-Security/wiki/How-to-create-an-OData-service-on-the-server-side-with-EF-Core-Security) for its sources.

+- EFCoreSecurityODataDevExtremeClient (link)  is based on the published OData service and allows to read and modify its data: Client-server application includes DevExtreme application on client side and OData service on the server side.
+See (link) for its sources.

+- EFCoreSecurityODataAndroidClient (link) is based on the published OData service and allows to read and modify its data: Client-server application includes Android client and OData service on the server side.

 - [EFCoreSecurityConsoleDemo](https://github.com/DevExpress/EF-Core-Security/wiki/How-to-create-a-console-application-with-EF-Core-Security): Small console application demonstrates simple scenario of authorization and a restricted access to data.

 - [EFCoreSecurityODataConsoleClient](https://github.com/DevExpress/EF-Core-Security/wiki/How-to-create-a-Console-Application-on-the-client-side-with-EF-Core-Security) and [EFCoreSecurityODataService](https://github.com/DevExpress/EF-Core-Security/wiki/How-to-create-an-OData-service-on-the-server-side-with-EF-Core-Security): This tutorials show how to create client-server application includes console application on client side and OData service on server side.
 The client requests a data from the server and displays it via console.
 The server controls an access to data and determines which data will be sent to the client.

-- EFCoreSecurityODataAndroidClient (link): Client-server application includes Android client and OData service on the server side.

-- EFCoreSecurityODataDevExtremeClient (link): Client-server application includes DevExtreme application on client side and OData service on the server side.